 We will contact you if further details or documentation are required, such as ARCPs not on ePortfolio or OOPT/OOPR approvals.
 CESR (CP) applicants may be requested to supply details of posts taken before entering UK specialist training.

-You will receive guidance from us on completing your application as necessary, but to see a full explanation of the process please consult the User Guide - Completion of Training below.
+You will receive guidance from us on completing your application as necessary, but to see a full explanation of the process please consult the User Guide - Completion of Training, available to download below.

 What happens next?